Photo of The "Earth" station of the solar system model in Washington, DC

 Published 9/9/2017

-Wait!
-There's more!
-The nearest planet on this scale model (Venus) is 18 feet away.
+One (relatively) tiny additional step.
 The most distant planet, Pluto, is about 2000 feet away.
 The nearest star, Alpha Centauri, is over 13 million feet distant.
 To get to Pluto, you walk from Air & Space to the Smithsonian Castle.
-To get to the nearest star you keep going until you reach the Golden Gate Bridge.
+To get to Alpha Centauri you keep going until you reach the Golden Gate Bridge, with literally nothing between here and there.

 Better pack a lunch!